CreatmanCEO/notion-transfer-bot/README.md

 - Interactive dialog interface
 - Error handling and recovery
 - Automatic scaling on Render.com (starts on request)
+- Multilingual interface (English and Russian)
+- Comprehensive help system and FAQ

 ### Usage

-1. Start a chat with the bot [@NotionExportBot](https://t.me/NotionExportBot)
+1. Start a chat with [@NotionTransferBot](https://t.me/NotionExportBot)
-2. Send `/start` command to begin the transfer process
+2. Choose your preferred language (English or Russian)
+3. Use the interactive menu to:
+   - Start data transfer
+   - Learn how to get Notion tokens
+   - Find database IDs
+   - Read FAQ
+   - Get help
-3. Follow the bot's instructions to provide:
+4. Follow the bot's instructions to provide:
    - Source Notion API token
    - Target Notion API token
    - Source database ID
    - Target database ID
-4. Confirm the transfer and wait for completion
+5. Monitor the transfer progress in real-time

+### Bot Commands

+- `/start` - Start the bot and choose language
+- `/cancel` - Cancel current operation
+- `/help` - Show help information

 ### How to Get Notion API Tokens and Database IDs